 - Hold behind your legs for support and start to roll slowly down to a reclined position.

-- Do 10-15 reps in thoughts of JUNE.
-More or less depending on your ability and desire.
+- Do 10-15 reps in the thought of JUNE.
+More or less depends on your ability and desire.

 - Obviously, improves core strength

 - Improve hip flexor strength